hrossman/Covid19-Survey/README.md

 ## Data

-Aggregated data by city and date is available in the aggrgated_data irectory.
+Aggregated data by city and date is available in the aggregated_data irectory.
 If used please cite:
 ```
 Rossman, H. et al. A framework for identifying regional outbreak and spread of COVID-19 from one-minute population-wide surveys.
 Nat.
 Med.
 (2020). doi:10.1038/s41591-020-0857-9
 ```